The Idolmaster: 2nd Vision

 On October 25, 2012, The Idolmaster Shiny Festa was released for the PlayStation Portable in three versions.
 Like The Idolmaster SP, the different versions—titled Honey Sound, Funky Note and Groovy Tune—feature different idols from The Idolmaster 2 to work with.
 Shiny Festa is a rhythm game, and unlike previous games does not feature any raising simulation gameplay.
 The Shiny Festa games were released on iOS and localized into English on April 22, 2013.
 The titles of the games were changed for the port: Honey Sound became Harmonic Score, Funky Note became Rhythmic Record and Groovy Tune became Melodic Disc.

 An app for the PS3 titled Imas Channel was released on the PlayStation Network on October 2, 2013.
 The app includes a Shiny TV component which features a PS3 version of Shiny Festa, and the nine Gravure For You! fan discs can also be downloaded via the app.
 The game The Idolmaster One For All was released on May 15, 2014 for the PS3 and allows players to produce all 13 idols from 765 Pro.
 A game titled The Idolmaster Platinum Stars for the PlayStation 4 (PS4) was released on July 28, 2016.
 The Idolmaster Stella Stage was released for the PS4 on December 20, 2017.
 The Idolmaster Starlit Season, a crossover game featuring idols from the original series, Cinderella Girls, Million Live! and Shiny Colors, was originally planned to release in 2020 for the PS4 and Windows via Steam, but was delayed first to May 27, 2021 due to the COVID-19 pandemic, and then further to October 14, 2021 for quality improvements.

 3.0 Vision

 The franchise's third stage called "3.0 Vision" was announced on December 26, 2022.
+The following games are considered part of this stage: